echkon/ite_falqon/README.md

 ## Contents

+- `fig1` – Data and python plot for fig1.
 - `fig2` – Data and python plot for fig2.
 - `fig3` – Data and python plot for fig3.
 - `fig4` – Data and python plot for fig4.